 Speech/language pathologist.
 A therapist who helps restore function for patients with problems related to cognitive, communication, or swallowing issues.

 Psychiatrist, psychologist, or neuropsychologist.
 A healthcare provider or counselor who conducts cognitive (thinking and learning) assessments of the patient.
 He or she also helps the patient and family adjust to the disability.

 Recreation therapist.
 A therapist who coordinates therapeutic recreation programs to help promote social skills and leisure activities.

 Audiologist.
 A healthcare professional who specializes in the evaluation and treatment of hearing and hearing loss.

 Registered dietitian.
 A nutritionist who evaluates and provides for the dietary needs of each patient.
 This is based on the patient's medical needs, eating abilities, and food preferences.

 Vocational therapist.
 A counselor who assists people with disabilities to plan careers and find and keep satisfying jobs.

 Orthotist.
-A healthcare professional who makes braces or splints used to strengthen or stabilize a part of the body.
+A healthcare professional who makes braces and splints used to strengthen or stabilize a part of the body.

 Prosthetist.
 A healthcare professional who makes and fits artificial body parts, such as an artificial leg or arm.